 supreme beings that dictate the will of the world.

-Though it might depends on which religious doctrine.
+Though it might depend on which religious doctrine.
 For example, dualists would be compatibilist, separating the mind/soul/metaphysics from the body/material/physical and giving the free will to one of the previous two.

 However, if we allow for metaphysics it would break all of modern physics.
 For something to affect the world it has to interact with it and to interact with something material it has to be material.
 If the mind is non-material then it cannot interact with the body.